zowe/zebra/README.md

    ```
    node bin/www
    ```

+  and you will see it prints:

+    http server listening at port 3090
+    Admin Saved Successfuly

+ If you didn't make any changes, you can proceed to change config from the browser by accessing http://localhost:3090 OR proceed to below instruction to change `Zconfig.json` file appropriately per your need.

-# Use Zebra
+# Open Zebra using web browser

-  To Use Zebra, You'll need to configure the application parameters.
-These parameters can be configured by simply editing the Zconfig.json file in the root directory or using Zebra's /addsetting function while Zebra instance is running.
+  To Use Zebra, you'll need to configure the application parameters.
+These parameters can be configured by simply editing the `Zconfig.json` file in the root directory or using Zebra's `/addsetting` function from the browser while Zebra instance is running.

  ## Configure Zebra Using Endpoint